MrDataScientist/Angular-2-Resume/README.md

 ### Angular Starter Plunker - Typescript

 I am using Angular is a modern web technology framework like data binding and component.
-I also going to use Bootstrap4.
++ Bootstrap4
++ SVG